climateandhealthresearchlab/Excess-Heat-Factor-Analysis/README.md

 | 4 | Station-level trends in annual heatwave days | §3.3 | Table 3 |
 | 5 | Return levels of intensity & duration (POT + GPD) | §3.4 | Fig. 9 |

-Cell markers (`# %%`) allow each section to be run interactively in VS Code, Spyder, or PyCharm.

 ## Data